 The information we hold about you comes from the way you engage with us such as if you donate money, donate items to our shops, access our website to join our lottery or make purchases, or become involved in any of our campaigns.
 We may collect information about you online through our website, via email, the post, over the phone or from discussions with you.
 We will also receive your information from third parties such as JustGiving and Virgin Money where you make donations.
 Before contacting various specific individuals to ask if they would like to support our work we may do some research to understand how likely it is they would be interested.
 We typically look at information published in the media and social media.
 We may also obtain information from public registers or specific organisations such as the Directory of Social Change (Trustfunding), www.governmentfunding.org.uk.
 If our research shows that a person is unlikely to be interested, we will not contact them, and we will not keep the research.
-We collect contact details of medical, social service and educational professionals who are involved with children in our care.
-This information can come from parents, guardians or medical, social service and educational professionals.

 The information we hold will include name, address, date-of-birth, contact telephone numbers, email address, bank details through regular donations.

 We may also collect details of your visits to our website including traffic data, location data, weblogs and other communications data and the resources that you access.

 To ensure the information we hold is accurate, we may check the accuracy of your contact details against external publicly available lists such as the Telephone Preference Service and Mail Preference Service.

 We may use your information in the following ways: